stereotype441/language/working/enhanced-constructors/feature-specification.md

   constructor call, if unsafely writing to fields is permissible, or at the point of the super call, if we need to compile to a lower lever representation with its own soundness requirements).

+TODO: back-end consequences: it must be possible to access `this` on an incomplete object.
+E.g. prior to the call to `super()`, a closure could be created that reads from a variable in `this`.

 ## Breakingness